Our Kansas City Law Firm Fights for Neck, Back & Spine Injury Victims

 Neck or back pain can make it hard to sit, stand or sleep comfortably.
 It can prevent you from working or taking care of your family.
 More severe spine injuries can cause total paralysis, quadriplegia, paraplegia, loss of major bodily function and even death.

-Common Neck, Back and Spine Injuries
+Common Neck, Back and Spinal Cord Injuries

 Each year, approximately 11,000 serious spinal cord injuries occur in the United States.
 Most of these are caused by trauma to the vertebral column, thereby affecting the spinal cord's ability to send and receive messages from the brain to the body's systems that control sensory, motor and autonomic function below the level of injury.